 Type 2 diabetes is a complex condition with many variables.
 At the time of diagnosis, the doctor will not be able to tell how the condition will affect a person's life expectancy.

-According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in 2014 for American men was 76.4 years and women 81.2 years.
+According to the Centers for Disease Control and Prevention (CDC), in 2014 and in the United States, the average life expectancy at birth for males was 76.4 years.
+For females, it was 81.2 years.

 - better awareness

 The European Heart Journal published, in 2008, a study that estimated outcomes for people with type 2 diabetes and the effects of intervention methods, such as lifestyle changes and medications.

 The range of estimated life expectancies is wide, depending on a person's age, lifestyle factors, and treatments.

 - A 55-year-old male with type 2 diabetes could expect to live for another 13.2–21.1 years, while the general expectancy would be another 24.7 years.